-- 2. Press AM/FM repeatedly to choose between AM/FM1/FM2 frequency bands. - 3.
-Press \triangle / ∇ to manually go up/down the frequency band.
+2. Press AM/FM repeatedly to choose between AM/FM1/FM2 frequency bands.

+3. Press $\blacktriangle$ / $\checkmark$ to manually go up/down the frequency band.

 Press SEEK to search down/up the chosen frequency band for the next strongest station.

-To disengage SEEK mode, press /▼.
+To disengage SEEK mode, press $\blacktriangle$ / $\checkmark$ .

-4. Once you are tuned to the desired station, press and hold a memory preset (1-6) to save the
+4. Once you are tuned to the desired station, press and hold a memory preset (1-6) to save the memory preset (1-6) to save the station.
+PRESET SAVED will appear on the display and the sound will return signifying the station has been saved.
+You can save up to six stations in each frequency band - six in AM, six in FM1 and six in FM2.
 To access your saved stations, press the corresponding memory preset.
 The memory preset # and the station frequency will appear on the display.